AldowadSimanjuntak/BConnect-Backend-API/README.md

 Read: Authenticate a user using /api/users/login.

-Update: Request a password reset using /api/users/forgot-password.
+Update: Request a password reset using /api/users/id

-Delete: Reset user password using /api/users/reset-password.
+Delete: Reset user password using /api/users/id

+## Additional Notes
+This project is an ongoing effort, and updates may be made regularly to showcase new projects and skills.
+Feel free to explore the GitHub repository for the latest code and updates.
+## Feedback and Contributions
+Feedback and contributions are welcome!
+If you have suggestions, find issues, or want to contribute to the project, please open an issue or create a pull request on the GitHub repository.